Jeremiah 16:5-9

 When judgment comes upon a rebellious people, both sorrow and celebration are swallowed by devastation.

-9 For Yahweh of Armies, the God of Israel says: “Behold, I will cause to cease out of this place, before your eyes and in your days, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.
+9 For this is what the LORD of Hosts, the God of Israel, says: I am going to remove from this place, before your very eyes and in your days, the sounds of joy and gladness, the voices of the bride and bridegroom.

 When judgment comes upon a rebellious people, both sorrow and celebration are swallowed by devastation.